Emergency Management Programs of Texas A&M AgriLife Extension Service

 Texas Animal Health Commission – Animal Issues

-Texas A&M AgriLife Extension provides public information and education targeting agricultural producers, manufacturers, wholesalers and retailers and agricultural disaster assessment responsibilities supporting county government and U.S.D.A.
+Texas A&M AgriLife Extension provides public information and education targeting agricultural producers, manufacturers, wholesalers and retailers.
+We also provide agricultural disaster assessment and livestock response and recovery during disease and non-disease animal incidents.
+County Extension Agents (CEA) assist County Emergency Management Coordinators (CEMC) to establish local Animal Issues Committee (AIC) and write County Animal Response Plans (CARP) supporting county government and U.S.D.A.

 Texas Division of Emergency Management – Public Information

-Texas A&M AgriLife Extension provides public information and education to address preparedness, mitigation and recovery.
+Texas A&M AgriLife Extension provides public information and education to address preparedness, mitigation response and recovery.

 Texas Division of Emergency Management – Drought Issues